flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 will get published usually within 4-5 hours unless it is caught in [moderation](#build-moderation).

-Maintainers can also start an _official_ build manually by going to the [Buildbot](https://flathub.org/builds) frontpage, logging in and clicking the "Start build" button.
-The git repo branch (either `master`, `beta` or `branch/*`) must be entered in the `branch` field, the link to the git repo must be entered in the `repo uri` field and the appid must be entered in the `appid` field.
+Maintainers can also start an official build manually by going to the [Buildbot](https://flathub.org/builds) frontpage, logging in and clicking the "Start build" button.

+The git repo branch (either `master`, `beta` or `branch/*`) must be entered in the `branch` field, the link to the Flathub git repo (eg. `https://github.com/flathub/com.example.Bar.git`) must be entered in the `repo uri` field and the appid (eg. `com.example.Bar`) must be entered in the `appid` field.

 ## Build moderation